Back to blog

 Employee burnout affects more than the individual employee.
 It harms workplace culture as a whole.
 With more companies and teams working remotely, "clocking out" is harder than ever before.
 When your office is also your bedroom, how do you stop burnout from affecting your everyday life?

 In 2019, The World Health Organization declared burnout an occupational phenomenon.
 More employees are exhibiting high levels of physical and mental stress.
 These feelings of burnout can turn even your strongest employees into poor performers.
 When you're burnt out, your brain switches into survival mode.
-High levels of stress leave people unable to think about long-term success or growth.
+High levels of employee stress leave people unable to think about long-term success or growth.

 When your employees are burnt out, your workplace morale will soon follow.
 Can you imagine losing your best employees, or even an entire team, to job burnout?
 If your employees are consistently exhibiting symptoms of burnout, it might be a sign to make some changes.